Whole Blood Donations

 Donors doing a granulocyte donation must be willing to do a longer apheresis procedure, around 3 hours.
 Donors must also get a red cell settling medication called hydroxyethyl starch, or HES to help the red blood cells separate from the white blood cells.
 Finally, donors must come in for a pre-donation visit for an eligibility check, infectious disease testing in advance, and administration of white blood cell mobilization medicine.
 Granulocytes tend to stay stuck on the sides of the vein walls and do not flow freely in the bloodstream, so they are hard to collect normally.
 The mobilization medicine causes them to let go of the vein walls and flow free in the blood and be collected by our apheresis instrument.
 The type of medicine used is typically a steroid (or occasionally G-CSF) which must be administered prior to donation.

 Granulocytes are life-saving for patients with poor bone marrow function after cancer treatment or transplantation or patients with certain blood disorders that cause poor white blood cell function.
-A course of daily transfusion for at least 3 to 5 days is generally needed for treatment of bacterial infection in these patients.
+A course of daily transfusion for at least 3 to 5 days is generally needed for treatment of bacterial or fungal infection in these patients.

 A note to prospective granulocyte donors: Persons with allergy to starch or who should not take steroids should not donate granulocytes.
 Contact our medical team for more info on this issue.